ansible-collections/ansible-consul/README.md

 - This is the only option on Windows as WinRM is somewhat limited in this scope
 - Default value: false

-### `consul_install_upgrade`

-- Whether to [upgrade consul](https://www.consul.io/docs/upgrading.html) when a new version is specified
-- The role does not handle the orchestration of a rolling update of servers followed by client nodes
-- This option is not available for Windows, yet.
-(PR welcome)
-- Default value: false

 ### `consul_install_from_repo`

 - Boolean, whether to install consul from repository as opposed to installing the binary directly.